defneyanartas/Tripping_SNPs/README.md

 ```
 ## 1. Data

 It is important to have the directory and file names exactly as stated here in this document.
-The files created here will be in the Data directory for an example run.

 Fetch the plink files (fam, bim and bed) from:https://github.com/sarabehnamian/Origins-of-Ancient-Eurasian-Genomes/tree/main/steps/Step%20.
 Rename the base as Eurasian.
 Then proceed to use plink to recode the binary files to readable files.
 Output will be a map and ped file.
 ```bash